mahijain605/calculator/README.md

 # calculator
-i developed this calculator using html css js.
+i developed this calculator using html css  and js.